-Congratulations and welcome to the elite world of Viking ownership.
-We hope you will enjoy and appreciate the care and attention we have put into every detail of your new, state-of-the-art range.
+Congratulations and welcome to an elite world of ownership.
+We hope you will enjoy and appreciate the care and attention we have put into every detail of your new, state-of-the-art self-cleaning range.

-Your Viking range is designed to offer years of reliable service.
+Your range is designed to offer years of reliable service.
 This Use and Care Manual will provide you with the information you need to become familiar with your range's care and operation.

 Your complete satisfaction is our ultimate goal.
-If you have any questions or comments about this product, please contact the dealer from whom you purchased it, or contact our Consumer Support Center at 1-888-VIKING1 (845-4641).
+If you have any questions or comments about this product, please contact our Consumer Support Center at 1-888-845-4641.

-We appreciate your choice of a Viking range and hope that you will again select our products for your other major range needs.
+We appreciate your choice of our range and hope that you will again select our products for your other major appliance needs.

-For more information about the complete and growing selection of Viking products, contact your dealer or visit us online at vikingrange.com.
+For more information about the complete and growing selection of our products, visit us online at vikingrange.com in the US or brigade.ca in Canada.